 In this case study, find out how we’ve used Unito to sync procurement tasks from Asana to a Google Sheet we use to track revenue.

 Most of Unito’s processes go through Asana at some point.
-It’s our main work hub, and work that happens in other tools is either dispatched from it or ends there.
-We use Asana to manage workloads, assign projects, and deliver on tasks.
-But we also use a dedicated Asana project as a database of our bigger customers, where each task represents a client.
+We use Asana as our main work hub to manage workloads, assign projects, and deliver on tasks.
+Any work that happens in other tools is either dispatched from Asana or ends there.
+But we also use a dedicated project as a database of our larger customers, in which each task represents an account.

-Why?
-Because signing a new client involves work from several teams, and we use Asana tasks to track every action item during the procurement process.
+We do this because signing a new client involves work from several teams, so we use Asana tasks to track each action item during the procurement process.

 This is what that board looks like: